The Human Truth Foundation

 Telephone+3708

-Lithuania comes 121st in the world with regard to its responsibility towards the environment.
-This rank is computed from 21 data sets.
+Lithuania is positioned 121st in the world regarding its responsibility towards the environment.
+This rank is calculated from 21 data sets.
 Lithuania comes in the best 20 in terms of its sign-up rate to major international accords on protecting the environment.
 It does better than average in its environmental performance9, its forested percent change 2000-202010 and in energy to GDP efficiency11.
-Lithuania still has work to do.
-Lithuania does worse than average for the rate of rational beliefs on the environment in the population12 and in reducing annual meat consumption per person13.
+But, things still need to improve in Lithuania.
+Lithuania does worse than average when it comes to the rate of rational beliefs on the environment in the population12 and in reducing annual meat consumption per person13.

 1. Lithuania's Responsibility Towards The Environment